 This relatively short novel (221 pages) is set over one day, a particular day – the birthday of one of its characters, Molly Fox, a famous actress who lives only through the reminiscences of her close friend our nameless playwright narrator, who is staying in her house while she is away.
 Of course the ‘day’ is heavy with meaning, a meaning which we learn as the novel progresses.

-But to speak of weight in connection with this book is slightly misleading, as the syntax is airy, almost light, especially at the start.
+But to speak of weight in connection with this book is slightly misleading, as the syntax is airy, especially at the start.
 This is another case of ‘less is more’ (see my review of A Week in Winter); the prose gathers depth and perspective while maintaining a surface effortlessness – giving away nothing of Madden’s experience of writing the book as her most difficult.
-There does seem to be a giveaway ‘sigh of relief’ however, in the lengthy final conversation between two of the main protagonists at the end, in which so much is unraveled and elucidated.
+There does seem to be a giveaway ‘sigh of relief’ however, in the lengthy final conversation between two of the main protagonists, in which so much is unraveled and elucidated.

 I do feel that occasionally the design leaks through the text, more so in the first half than the second.
-The time shifts between the present (the entire novel covers only one day – recalling Mrs Dalloway) and the reminiscences of our narrator about a number of quite widely separated events in the past, are sometimes made in such a way that the join is too visible, but this is a minor quibble.
+The time shifts between the present (the entire novel covers only one day – recalling Mrs Dalloway) and our narrator's reminiscences of a number of quite widely separated events in the past, in such a way that the join is sometimes too visible, but this is a minor quibble.
 There is a lot of coincidence too, in both the past and the present, but this allows a ‘neatness’ which the subject matter benefits from if the novel is to be kept relatively short, especially as the theme of the novel comes to a head; after all there is only so much thinking and reminiscing a person can do in the duration of one day.